vors/vors.github.io/_posts/2015-09-10-difference-between-requiredversion-and-moduleversion.markdown

 > Windows PowerShell 5.0 implements support for multiple versions of a single Windows PowerShell module in the same folder in $PSModulePath.
 A RequiredVersion property has been added to the ModuleSpecification class to help you get the desired version of a module; this property is mutually-exclusive with the ModuleVersion property.
 RequiredVersion is now supported as part of the value of the FullyQualifiedName parameter of the Get-Module, Import-Module, and Remove-Module cmdlets.

-But it doesn't explain the difference, so we can find out from an experement.
+It doesn't explain the difference, but we can find it out from an experement.

 ### Experiment